-Do you want to fully understand and maximize your employee stock purchase plan at work?
-Here are twelve tips to help you get there!
+Do you have access to an Employee Stock Purchase Plan (ESPP) at work but are unsure if it’s a good investment?
+If you want to fully understand and maximize your employee stock purchase plan, we have put together fourteen tips to help you get there!

 You can usually purchase ESPP plan stock worth 1% to 15% of your salary, up to the $25,000 IRS limit per calendar year.

 If you participate, your employer will deduct your contribution directly from your paycheck.
 Your employer will then purchase the company stock for you, typically at the end of a 6-month period.

 You will usually get an email from Human Resources twice a year, asking if you’d like to participate and whether you’d like to change your contribution amount.